-Media: Deutsche Bank’s CEO Cryan to be replaced by Sewing
+Deutsche Bank’s CEO John Cryan replaced by Christian Sewing

 - Solo backpacks haul your laptop and more with ease | Tech Review

+Achleitner thanked Cryan, the departing CEO, saying he had “played a critical role” at the bank during his brief tenure.

+“The Supervisory Board in general and I personally are grateful for this,” he said.
+“However, following a comprehensive analysis we came to the conclusion that we need a new execution dynamic in the leadership of our bank.”

-Cryan has pushed to cut costs, streamline computer systems and leave less profitable businesses and regions.
+Cryan pushed to cut costs, streamline computer systems and leave less profitable businesses and regions.
 Still, progress in improving Deutsche Bank’s earnings has been slow amid low interest rates that squeeze lending margins and reduced income from trading stocks and bonds.

 Deutsche Bank lost 735 million euros ($903 million) last year and declared a small dividend of 11 euro cents per share.

-Rumors that Cryan might be replaced after three years of losses have swirled for weeks.
+Rumors that Cryan might be replaced after three years of losses had swirled for weeks.
 Before becoming CEO of Germany’s biggest bank, the Briton served as president for Europe at the Singaporean investment company Temasek and as chief financial officer of Swiss bank UBS.

-Christian Sewing has been a member of Deutsche Bank’s management board since 2015 and heads the company’s private and commercial bank division.
+Sewing heads Deutsche Bank’s private and commercial bank division.
 He joined the bank in 1989 and has worked in Frankfurt, London, Singapore, Tokyo and Toronto.